mongodb/docs/source/reference/javascript.rst

    updated while the query runs.
 Snapshot mode does not impact the handling of documents which are added or removed during the query.

-   Short queries of less than 1 megabyte are effectively snapshotted.
+   Queries with results of less less than 1 megabyte are effectively snapshotted.

 TODO verify clarity of sort explanation.